MycroftAI/enclosure-picroft/README.md

 Picroft is an enclosure for a Raspberry Pi 3 or 3B+ connected to a speaker and microphone, bringing Mycroft to anyone who wants a simple voice interface they have complete control over.
-This is built on top of the officiall Raspbian Stretch Lite image.
+This is built on top of the official Raspbian Stretch Lite image.

 The entire project is available as a pre-built micro-SD image ready to be burned